 CARNIVAL - A temporary outdoor amusement use in a business or industrial zone lasting no longer than ten days per calendar year that includes mechanical rides, with or without inflatables.
 Such uses may also include games, live music, games of chance, live entertainment (other than typically associated with a "circus," defined herein), booths, food service, merchandise sales, pony rides and/or a petting zoo intended for children.
 A carnival does not include a circus, activities conducted at the state-designated County Fair or events at a fairgrounds designated for that activity.
+Carnivals may not be conducted an any fairgrounds designated for that activity.
 Carnivals may not be conducted on any property during the state-designated County Fair, or during the two weeks immediately prior to the County Fair.